4neesh/DevBlog/src/posts/097_oisLibor.md

 If the LIBOR submitters for a bank are aware that a specifically higher or lower LIBOR can benefit the net position of their traders, they may be motivated to post artificially high or low LIBOR rates to the BBA.
 It is also believed that up to 20 banks colluded to submitting LIBOR rates that were not strictly competitive to benefit their positions.
 </p>
 <p>
 A further drive behind collusion in submitting LIBOR rates that were not competitive were to give a false premise for the banks position to borrow and lend in the market.
-If a bank considered themselves riskier to lend to, they may reduce the LIBOR rate thay they think they can lend at.
+If a bank considered themselves riskier to lend to, they may reduce the LIBOR rate they they think they can lend at.
 As a result the LIBOR rate for the day may be reduced, thus enabling the bank that submitted the lower rate to borrow more cheaply.
 </p>
 <p>
 In the aftermath of the scandal, believed to have started since 2003, LIBOR is currently being phased out, expected to be completed by June 30 2023.